 Spanning Sydney Harbour at a maximum height of 134 metres, the Sydney Harbour Bridge is a spectacular feat of engineering and an enduring icon famous the world over.
 And despite efforts to capture Sydney's signature attraction on film, there’s nothing quite like seeing it for yourself.

 Sydney Harbour Bridge

-One of the best ways to experience the harbour is to walk across the bridge itself. >Walk the eastern side of the bridge for great Opera House views (the western side is for cyclists).
+One of the best ways to experience the harbour is to walk across the bridge itself.
+Walk the eastern side of the bridge for great Sydney Opera House views (the western side is for cyclists).
 The walk only takes about 15 minutes across.

 Another great walk is the Sydney Harbour Bridge to South Head Walk, which weaves through 30km of harbour foreshore to Sydney Harbour’s dramatic entrance at South Head.
 This walk takes around eight hours, with public transport available to return or break up the trip between beaches.